spinnaker/spinnaker/testing/citest/README.md

 spinnaker_kubernetes_credentials |  The name of the Spinnaker [clouddriver] account that you wish to use for Kubernetes operations.
 If not specified, this will use the configured primary account. spinnaker_aws_credentials |  The name of the Spinnaker [clouddriver] account that you wish to use for Amazon Web Services operations.
 If not specified, this will use the configured primary account. spinnaker_os_account | The name of the Spinnaker [clouddriver] account that you wish to use for OpenStack operations.
+If not specified, this will use the configured primary account. spinnaker_azure_account | The name of the Spinnaker [clouddriver] account that you wish to use for Microsoft Azure.
 If not specified, this will use the configured primary account.

 ## Standard Parameters For Configuring Observers